yitalu/policy-bargaining-game/README.md

 The study will take you at most 60 minutes (depending on your and your partners' pace in the study) to complete.

 ### Register Link
-To be able to participate in the study, register by Saturday, Nov 14th, 11:59 pm.
+To be able to participate in the study, register by Sunday, Nov 29th, 11:59 pm.
 The register link is <https://forms.gle/ec6oZYZB6NG7FMrt5>.
 Make sure the info you provide is correct.

 ### Study Link
 Click the link right before the starting time of the session you've registered: <https://policy-bargaining-game.herokuapp.com/room/sbu_id/>.
 Use your (registered) SBU ID when asked to enter the participant label.
 You would NOT be able to attend an unregistered session.